-Covering 30 percent of its land with National Parks, Tanzania is considered as one of the uniquely structured Geographies in the world.
+Covering 30 percent, Tanzania National Parks is considered as one of the uniquely structured Geographies in the world.

 It has Mount Kilimanjaro, the highest single free-standing mountain in the world, with 19,341 ft above sea level and about 16,000 ft high from plateau base.
 Kilimanjaro is a large stratovolcano formed of 3 volcanic cones; Kibo, Mawenzi, and Shira.
 Mount Kilimanjaro with Mount Meru, attracts thousands of tourists every year with its natural beauty and abundant flora and fauna.

 A large plateau covers the center of Tanzania with grassland and National parks on the south and north.
-The climate ranges from hot and humid on the coastal parts and temperate on the other parts of the country.
-With 2 rainy seasons; Tanzania has a long and heavy rain from March to May and a shorter and lighter rain from November to January.
+The climate ranges from hot and humid in the coastal parts and temperate in the other parts of the country.
+With 2 rainy seasons; Tanzania Destinations has long and heavy rain from March to May and a shorter and lighter rain from November to January.

-- Kondoa Rock Art Sites, where 6000-year-old Rock Paintings are found.
+- Kondoa Rock Art Sites, where 6000-year-old Rock Paintings you can find.